Articles about Carnival Films

 The joint MD of Downton Abbey producer Carnival Films selects the series that inspired his career in film and television, including a superbly crafted period drama perfect for binge-watching and a second appearance this issue for Friday Night Lights.

 Sky1 is revisiting the American frontier for a second season of historical drama Jamestown.
 DQ travels to Budapest to meet some of the cast and creator Bill Gallagher on set.

-Eight-part drama Jamestown charts the early days of the first British settlers as they embark on their lives in America, among them a group of women destined to marry the men of the colony.
+Bill Gallagher reveals the origins of Sky1’s historical drama Jamestown, which charts the early days of the first British settlers as they embark on their lives in America, among them a group of women destined to be married to the men of the colony.

 As historical drama The Last Kingdom charges towards the end of its second season, read DQ’s report from the Budapest set, where stars Alexander Dreymon and David Dawson were preparing to do battle once again.

 Thekla Reuten tells DQ about joining the cast of Stan Lee’s Lucky Man and ponders what she might do with a bit of good fortune.

 James Nesbitt is reunited with his enchanted bracelet in the second season of Stan Lee’s Lucky Man.
 DQ chats to the cast and production team on set in East London.

 European dramas like Medici: Masters of Florence and Trapped are in the news this week.
 There also seems to be growing trend for the TV business to turn to feature film directors.